Nicolas-Constanty/auto-compile/README.md

 # auto-compile
 Watch your .c files and compile it when you save a file

--Add auto-compile to your PATH
+Add auto-compile to your PATH
--Create a Makefile for your project
+Create a Makefile for your project
--Run it!
+Run it!

 Watch a directory (find all files recursively):
 >$ auto-compile ~/Projects/toto